qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 |                                      | , use given URI from URL-field above                           |
 +--------------------------------------+----------------------------------------------------------------+

 Table OGC 1: WMS Connection Parameters

 .. index:: Proxy, proxy-server

 If you need to set up a proxy-server to be able to receive WMS-services from the internet, you can add your proxy-server in the options.
 Choose menu :menuselection:`Settings --> Options` and click on the tab :guilabel:`Network & Proxy`.
-There you can add your proxy-settings and enable them by setting the |checkbox| :guilabel:`Use proxy for web access`.
-Make sure that you select the correct proxy-type from the :menuselection:`Proxy type` dropdown menu.
+There you can add your proxy-settings and enable them by setting the |checkbox|
+:guilabel:`Use proxy for web access`.
+Make sure that you select the correct proxy type from the :guilabel:`Proxy type` |selectstring| dropdown menu.

 Once the new WMS Server connection has been created, it will be preserved for future QGIS sessions.

 .. tip:: **On WMS Server URLs**

    Be sure, when entering in the WMS server URL, that you have the base URL.
    For example, you shouldn't have fragments such as ``request=GetCapabilities`` or ``version=1.0.0`` in your URL.